Local LLM speed used to be a hardware conversation.

 In a thread about Qwen3.6-35B-A3B with MTP grafted into Unsloth UD XL GGUFs, users were seeing mixed results.
 Some saw big jumps on specific hardware.
 Others pointed out that MoE models can benefit less cleanly because the main model still needs to verify the draft, and sparse routing changes the cost profile.

-Uploaded Unsloth Qwen3.6-35B-A3B UD XL models with MTP graftedFourth, quality anxiety is real, but slightly misdirected.
+Uploaded Unsloth Qwen3.6-35B-A3B UD XL models with MTP graftedSixth, quality anxiety is real, but slightly misdirected.

 One LocalLLaMA thread asked whether MTP changes intelligence.
 The best answer is: correctly verified MTP should preserve the target model behavior.
-The bigger risk lives in the surrounding stack: templates, quantization, runtime bugs, and aggressive speculative settings.
+The bigger risk lives in the surrounding stack: templates, quantization, runtime bugs, cache compression, sampler settings, aggressive draft depth, and edge cases in grammars or tool calls.

-The local community is converging on a useful norm: measure acceptance rate, prefill cost, long-context behavior, and task quality separately.
+Quality testing on MTPThe local community is converging on a useful norm: measure acceptance rate, prefill cost, decode speed, VRAM, long-context behavior, and task quality separately.
 Tokens per second alone is too blunt.

 3) TurboQuant: the memory side of the same story